Tserediani/tserediani/README.md

 <!-- Your Name -->
 # Hi there! 👋
-I'm Giorgi, a Data Engineer.
+I'm Giorgi, a Data Engineer @Upwork.
 Welcome to my GitHub profile!

 <!-- Introduction -->
 ## About Me